vinc3m1/RoundedImageView/README.md

 * does **not** use a clipPath which is not hardware accelerated and not anti-aliased.
 * does **not** use setXfermode to clip the bitmap and draw twice to the canvas.

-If you know of a better method, let me know and I'll implement it!
+If you know of a better method, let me know (or even better open a pull request)!

 Also has proper support for:
 * Borders (with Colors and ColorStateLists)